JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-native-artifacts.md

 * `DEBUG` – produces a non-optimized binary with debug information
 * `RELEASE` – produces an optimized binary without debug information

-You can specify for which build types to create binaries in the `modes` parameter.
+In the `modes` parameter, you can specify build types for which you want to create binaries.
 The default value includes both `DEBUG` and `RELEASE` executable binaries:

 <tabs group="build-script">